-- By 2026, an updated Commemorative Integrity Assessment is completed. - By 2027, the condition of cultural resources is stable or improved through ongoing monitoring, regular maintenance and specific interventions where required. - By 2027, an updated natural resources inventory of Signal Hill NHS will be completed and the site's landscape preservation plan will be updated.
+- An updated Commemorative Integrity Evaluation or equivalent assessment is completed by 2023. - During the term of this management plan, the condition of cultural resources is rated as stable or improved through ongoing monitoring, regular maintenance and specific interventions where required. - During the term of this management plan, an updated natural resources inventory of Signal Hill National Historic Site will be completed and the site's landscape preservation plan will be updated.

-Key Strategy 2: Enhancing national profile through strategic promotions, partnering and outreach.
+Key Strategy 2: Enhance national profile through strategic promotions, partnering and outreach.

-A focus of this strategy will be to explore opportunities to expand the national profile of Signal Hill National Historic Site within the Parks Canada family of National Historic Sites and to increase opportunities to create meaningful connections with Canadians.
-This will be accomplished by pursuing new relationships with internal and external partners, including other Parks Canada places with thematic links, as well as provincial and national tourism organizations and adjacent institutions such as the Johnson GeoCentre and Memorial University's Battery Facility.
-Through relationship building and maintenance, we will generate new promotional opportunities and expand Signal Hill NHS's reach into new markets, such as the conference sector.
-In support of this, Parks Canada will continue to reach out to Canadians where they live, build on established relationships with other military and communications history sites, particularly those within the Parks Canada family, and further increase the site's recognition and stature.
+A focus of this strategy will be to explore opportunities to expand the national profile of Signal Hill National Historic Site within the Parks Canada family of national historic sites and increase opportunities to create meaningful connections with Canadians.
+We will accomplish this by pursuing new relationships with partners, including Indigenous peoples, other Parks Canada places, as well as provincial and national tourism organizations and adjacent institutions such as the Johnson GeoCentre and Memorial University.
+Through relationship building and maintenance, we will generate promotional, awareness, and educational opportunities and expand Signal Hill National Historic Site's reach into new markets, such as the conference and convention sectors.
+In support of this, Parks Canada will continue to reach out to Canadians where they live, build on established relationships with other thematically-linked sites, particularly those within the Parks Canada family, and further increase the site's recognition and stature.

-Objective: Signal Hill National Historic Site strategically targets investments to raise national profile and more effectively connect with target audiences such as youth, urban Canadians, New Canadians and key interest groups.
+Objective: Parks Canada strategically targets investments at Signal Hill National Historic Site to raise national profile and more effectively connect with key population groups such as Indigenous peoples, youth, Canadians in urban areas, and new Canadians, as well as target market segments.